lquerel/otel-multivariate-time-series/README.md

 ## Introduction
 The current OTEL protocol doesn't natively support multivariate time-series.
 This repository adds the support for multivariate time-series at the protocol level in a backward compatible manner.
-An [OTEP document](https://github.com/lquerel/oteps/blob/main/text/metrics/0000-multivariate-timeseries.md) is visible for more details on why multivariate time-series are important.
+Please refer to this [OTEP document](https://github.com/lquerel/oteps/blob/main/text/metrics/0000-multivariate-timeseries.md) for a more detailed explanation on why the support pf multivariate time-series is important.

+## Status
-Status: This IS a work-in-progress work and IS NOT an official implementation of the OpenTelemetry protocol.
+This IS a work-in-progress work and IS NOT an official implementation of the OpenTelemetry protocol.
 Histogram and summary are not yet supported.
+The following benchmark

 ## Dataset
 * 10000 data points represented in JSON (size uncompressed 6009735 bytes).
-* Number of attributes per data point = 9
+* Number of attributes (i.e. categorical dimension) per data point = 9
 * Number of metrics per data point = 8

 ## Results
-* The standard representation is using the current implementation of the OTEL protocol.
+* The *standard* representation is using the current implementation of the OTEL protocol.
-* The columnar representation is using a compatible evolution of the current implementation of the OTEL protocol.
+* The *columnar* representation is using a compatible evolution of the current implementation of the OTEL protocol.

 It's interesting to observe that the uncompressed size of the initial json file (6009735 bytes) is:
 * **4 times smaller** than the protobuf standard representation
 * **6.1 times bigger** than the protobuf columnar representation

 Overall the columnar representation is definitively better in every dimension (time and space), see the performance results in the right column.

 ![charts](images/charts.png)